mlcommons/ck/docs/mlperf-automation/tasks/task-image-classification.md

 python3 -m pip install ck
 ```

-We suggest you to create a virtual CK environment using MLPerf&trade; inference v1.0 template as follows:
+We suggest you to create a virtual CK environment using MLPerf&trade; inference v1.1 template
+(with the TVM backend from OctoML) as follows:

 ```
 ck pull repo:octoml@venv

-ck create venv:mlperf-inference --template=mlperf-inference-1.0
+ck create venv:mlperf-inference --template=mlperf-inference-1.1-tvm

 ck activate venv:mlperf-inference
 ```

+Note that you need Python 3.6+ for the MLPerf inference benchmark.

 Alternatively, use the following commands if you want to use your native environment: